Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Cubic Lattice

 \subsection{Results revisited}

-The original paper of Okunishi and Nishino~\cite{Nishino3D} has been cited~\cite{NishinoReview} to support the claim that CTMRG fails to analyze 3D classical spin models accurately.
+The original paper of Okunishi and Nishino on the 3D CTMRG algorithm~\cite{Nishino3D} was cited in Ref.~\onlinecite{NishinoReview} to support the claim that the algorithm fails to analyze 3D classical spin models accurately.
 The inaccuracy of 3D CTMRG on the cubic lattice originates from the inability to apply sufficiently large bond dimensions $m_{\rm L}$ and $m_{\rm P}$.

 From now on, we simplify the notation and use an abbreviated bond dimension $m$ referring only to the case when both bond dimensions are identical, i.e., $ m = m_{\rm L}^{~}=m_{\rm P}^{~}$, unless specified.
 We analyze the spontaneous magnetization $M$ as a function of temperature in the absence of an external magnetic field.
 In Fig.~\ref{Fig06}, we plot the temperature dependence of the spontaneous magnetization where we consider three different bond dimensions $m = 2$, $3$, and $4$.
 A continuous (second-order) phase transition results in the thermodynamic limit.
 The critical temperature $T_{\rm c}$ corresponds to the temperature where $M$ is singular, i.e., when $M$ drops to zero.